valkey-io/valkey-doc/docs/reference/cluster-spec.md

 * `CLUSTER SETSLOT` slot IMPORTING node

-The first four commands, `ADDSLOTS`, `DELSLOTS`, `ADDSLOTSRANGE` and `DELSLOTSRANGE`, are simply used to assign (or remove) slots to a Redis node.
+The first four commands, `ADDSLOTS`, `DELSLOTS`, `ADDSLOTSRANGE` and `DELSLOTSRANGE`, are simply used to assign (or remove) slots to a Valkey node.
 Assigning a slot means to tell a given master node that it will be in charge of storing and serving content for the specified hash slot.